conmaol/maglocunus/AI/LLMs/ngrams.md

 Return OUTPUT
 ```

-A generative AI seeded with a random word?
+A generative AI seeded with a prompt?

 ## Smoothing